Business changes and succession: talking things through

-If you feel isolated or uncertain about the future and you are not sure how to improve the financial performance of your business, share the problem with others.
+If you feel isolated or uncertain about the future and you are unsure how to improve the financial performance of your business, sharing the problem with others can help.

-Many people and organisations are willing to offer help, which, in many instances, can be free of charge.
-The key message is to talk about the issue sooner rather than later.
-Do not delay to the point where your health starts to suffer and you are unable to sleep due to worry.
-Remember the phrase “it’s good to talk”, well this rings true in these circumstances and applies to us all, as a problem shared can be a problem halved.
+Many people and organisations are willing to offer help, sometimes free of charge.
+It is important to talk about the issue sooner rather than later.
+Do not delay to the point where your health suffers and you are having sleepless nights.
+A problem shared can be a problem halved.

-If you are thinking about making changes to your business, it's very important to talk to your family and business partners.
-For instance, do you know what your family members are thinking?
-Do they know what you’re thinking?
+If you are thinking about making changes to your business, it's important to talk to your family and business partners to make sure you are on the same page.

-It can be difficult to have some conversations, but the long-term benefit will outweigh the short-term discomfort.
+Some conversations can be difficult, but the long-term benefit will outweigh the short-term discomfort.

-It is important that you tell your family how you are feeling and what you are thinking about with regards the business and any assets.
-Don't assume that because children work away they are not interested in taking the business forward, but be prepared that it might be in a different direction.
-Likewise, family members currently in the business may also be feeling the pressure of having to continue in the business but not saying anything.
+It is important to tell your family about your thoughts and feelings regarding the business and any assets.
+Don't assume that because children work far away that they are not interested in taking the business forward, just be prepared that it might be in a different direction.
+Likewise, family members currently in the business may be feeling the pressure of continuing in the business but are reluctant to say anything.

 Writing down your personal objectives for your future can help clarify the situation and aid discussions with your family.